github/docs/content/organizations/managing-organization-settings/integrating-jira-with-your-organization-project-board.md

 ---
-title: Integrating Jira with your organization project board
+title: 'Integrating Jira with your organization {% data variables.projects.projects_v1_board %}'
 intro: 'You can integrate Jira Cloud with your organization account to scan commits and pull requests, creating relevant metadata and hyperlinks in any mentioned Jira issues.'
 redirect_from:
   - /articles/integrating-jira-with-your-organization-project-board